 Look for sales

 If you’d prefer to buy new items than second-hand, but would rather avoid the price tags that come with, keep an eye out for sales and offers.
 Plenty of furniture retailers such as Children’s Bed Shop have a stylish choice of nursery furniture like cots, changing units and more at discounted prices.
+You can find sales on Dealsplanet with lots of amazing voucher codes.

 Decorate the walls